 Doctor of Medicine

-Need-based scholarships are awarded based on financial need demonstrated for students over 30 years old when entering medical school or otherwise must include a biological parental financial aid application.
+Need-based scholarships are awarded based on financial need demonstrated for students over 30 years old when entering medical school or otherwise must include both living biological parental financial information on the aid application.
 Need-based aid is packaged 50% scholarship and 50% loans.

 Merit-Based scholarships are awarded by the committee on Admissions for the Medical School.
 All merit scholarship information is decided upon at the Admissions level and each student will be notified individually if awarded.
 There is no separate application process, and all accepted students are considered for merit-based scholarships.
 It is typical for MD applicants to receive admission notice prior to any merit award notification.
 Therefore, merit awards do not always accompany the initial admissions acceptance.

 Washington University Loan Information

-Washington University loans, Federal Perkins loans, Federal Direct Unsubsidized loans, Federal Direct Graduate Plus loans, and/or Private loans are available to students who qualify based on completion of the FAFSA, financial aid application, and other required documents.
-Perkins, Direct Unsubsidized, and Washington University loans are awarded by the Financial Aid Office (other loans may require additional applications).
+Washington University loans, Federal Direct Unsubsidized loans, Federal Direct Graduate Plus loans, and/or Private loans are available to students who qualify based on completion of the FAFSA, financial aid application, and other required documents.
+Direct Unsubsidized, and Washington University loans are awarded by the Financial Aid Office (other loans may require additional applications).